 How to turn invoice patterns into better shipping rules

 Turn invoice patterns into shipping rules by noting repeat triggers and changing your workflow.
-If one product repeatedly causes dimensional weight surcharges, change the box option or add a packing note at the station.
+If one product repeatedly causes dimensional weight surcharges, change the box option.
+Or add a packing note at the station.

 What to do when a surcharge looks wrong